-It seems like everyone spends the day after Thanksgiving taking part in a shopping frenzy.
+It seems like everyone spends the day after (or the evening of) Thanksgiving in a shopping frenzy.
 But if you’re tired of getting up early to fight the crowds and want to make the holiday weekend a little more meaningful, try some of the following activities this year.

 The Thanksgiving holiday is about being thankful for what you have in your life.
 An easy way to spread happiness after the feast is over is to volunteer in your community.

 Choose a cause you’re passionate about and do some research to see what you can do to help.
 Whether it’s a local animal shelter, a food bank or a senior center, you’ll make a difference with your generosity.
 This year, you can even try exploring virtual volunteer opportunities that can be done anywhere.

 If you don’t get to see your family that much throughout the year, the holidays are a great opportunity to catch up and spend some quality time in each other’s company.
 And family time doesn’t have to be limited to the big days themselves.